ven-pkumar-tf/arm-templates-repo/README.md

  Using this file to provide the vm name, vm username, vm user password on array type.
 It's input data for create the multiple virtual machines.

-**azure-storage-account.json** file is use to create the storage account.
-**azure-web-app.json** file is use to create the azure web app and web app service plan.
+**azure-storage-account.json** file is use to create the storage account./n **azure-web-app.json** file is use to create the azure web app and web app service plan.